barrasso/cisco-sparkbot-tutorial/README.md

 Here is another tutorial with more code examples from Gupshup on how to [build & deploy your bot on Cisco Spark](https://www.gupshup.io/developer/docs/bot-platform/guide/build-deploy-bot-on-cisco-spark).

-Alternatively, you can also create your own custom bot using the comprehensive [Cisco Spark Bot SDK for NodeJS](https://github.com/nmarus/flint) created by [@nmarus](https://github.com/nmarus).
+Alternatively, you can also create your own custom bot using the comprehensive [Cisco Spark Bot SDK for NodeJS](https://github.com/nmarus/flint) called Flint created by [@nmarus](https://github.com/nmarus).

 ## Creating a Spark App Integration